-Anyone engaged in the production, sales, or handling of shell eggs or egg products in California must register with CDFA's Egg Safety and Quality Management Program, or directly download the Egg Handlers Form (PDF).
+Anyone engaged in the production, sales, or handling of chicken eggs or egg products in California must register with the California Department of Food and Agriculture (CDFA) Egg Safety and Quality Management Program, or directly download the Egg Handlers Form (PDF).
 Due to changes in law, the Egg Handlers Registration is now an annual fee.
-Please contact CDFA's Egg Safety and Quality Management Program for details.
+Please contact CDFA’s Egg Safety and Quality Management Program for more information.

-Labeling: Consumer-grade packages or containers of eggs must state all of the following: name, address, zip code, size, grade, quantity, the words "keep refrigerated," and either the U.SDA plant of origin code number, the U.SDA Shell Egg Surveillance number, (if applicable) or California state handler code, sell-by date, Julian date of pack (the consecutive day of the year that the eggs were packed, in Julian date format.
+Labeling: Consumer-grade packages or containers of eggs must state all of the following: name, address, zip code, size, grade, quantity, the words "keep refrigerated," and either the U.S. Department of Agriculture (USDA) plant of origin code number, the USDA Shell Egg Surveillance number, (if applicable) or California state handler code, sell-by date, Julian date of the pack (the consecutive day of the year that the eggs were packed, in Julian date format.
 Example-The Julian date for January 1 is 001, the Julian date for December 31 is 365).

 Refrigeration: Shell eggs must be maintained at a temperature of 45° Fahrenheit or less.